 a list of the BPTSs submitted for testing to include the date each sample was submitted and the type of each sample (e.g., positive for marijuana, substituted, etc.).
 See Attachment 5, Blind Performance Test Sample Submissions, for information to assist the inspector(s) in evaluating the number and types of BPTSs submitted each quarter.

-Does the licensee send BPTSs to each HHS-certified laboratory drug and validity testing of specimens?
+Does the licensee send BPTSs to each HHS-certified laboratory that the licensee is under contract with to perform drug and validity testing of specimens?

 Ask the licensee to explain who reviews the BPTS test results from the HHS-certified laboratory (i.e., the MRO or MRO staff), and what is the review procedure used to ensure that any unsatisfactory performance from the laboratory is identified in a timely manner?